Getting Started with Tracy

 corresponding line.
 Files can also be created (action create file

-In order to do this, you need to configure the browser and the
+).
+In order to do this, you need to configure the

 Supported PHP Versions